-Since twitching is so common, I would first recommend cutting back on your caffeine intake and trying some simple relaxation techniques such as my relaxing breath, progressive relaxation or massage.
-Slow stretching can often help relieve twitching.
-You also could try taking calcium and magnesium supplements.
+Other possible causes are magnesium or calcium deficiencies, which your doctor can determine with a blood test.
+Here, the solution is simply to increase your dietary intake of foods containing these nutrients or by taking supplements.
 Both minerals are key to healthy neurological function and muscle control.
-Start with 200 mg of magnesium a day (citrate, glycinate, or chelate) and slowly increase the dose toward 500 mg a day until you notice a difference.
-Keep in mind that for many people, 500 mg of magnesium can cause loose bowels (taking it with calcium decreases this susceptibility).
-When taking calcium and magnesium supplements together, the typical ratio is two parts calcium to one part magnesium.
+Start with 200 mg of magnesium a day (use citrate, glycinate, or chelate forms) and slowly increase the dose toward 500 mg a day until you notice a difference.
+Keep in mind that for many people, 500 mg of magnesium can cause loose stools or diarrhea.
+(Taking it with calcium decreases this side effect.)
+When taking calcium and magnesium supplements together, the typical ratio is two parts calcium to one of magnesium.

 Andrew Weil, M.D.